h2non/pook/README.rst

 -  Provides both Pythonic and chainable DSL API styles.
 -  Full-feated HTTP response definitions and expectations.
 -  Match any HTTP protocol primitive (URL, method, query params, headers, body...)
--  Full ``RegExp`` capable HTTP matching engine.
+-  Full regular expressions capable mock expectations matching.
 -  HTTP client agnostic via adapters (works with most popular HTTP packages).
--  Easily simulate error
 -  Supports JSON Schema body matching.
 -  Works with any testing framework or engine (unittest, pytest, nosetests...)
 -  Usable in both runtime and testing environments.
 -  Can be used as decorator and/or via context managers.
 -  Extensible by design: write your own components and plug in.
+-  Simulated error exceptions.
+-  Network delay simulation (only available in ``aiohttp``)
 -  Pluggable and hackable API.
 -  Does not support WebSocket traffic mocking.
 -  Work with Python +2.7 and +3.0 (including PyPy).